magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 confusion.
 The Buddha taught the Dhamma so that people would put it into practice, in order to know it and see it, and to be one with it, to make the mind Dhamma.
 When the mind is Dhamma, it will attain happiness and contentment.
-The restlessness of is in this world, and the cessation of suffering is also in this world.
+The restlessness of saṃsāra is in this world, and the cessation of suffering is also in this world.

 The practice of Dhamma is therefore for leading the mind to the transcendence of suffering.
 The body can’t transcend suffering – having been born it must experience pain and sickness, ageing and death.
 Only the mind can transcend clinging and grasping.
-All the teachings of the Buddha, which we call are a skilful means to this end.
-For instance, the Buddha taught about and ; mind-attended conditions and non-mind-attended conditions.
+All the teachings of the Buddha, which we call *pariyatti,* are a skilful means to this end.
+For instance, the Buddha taught about *upādinnaka-saṅkhārā* and *anupādinnaka-saṅkhārā*; mind-attended conditions and non-mind-attended conditions.
 Non-mind-attended conditions are usually defined as such things as trees, mountains, rivers and so on – inanimate things.
 Mind-attended conditions are defined as animate things – animals, human